Synixe/Documents/constitution.md

 # Section 1 - Name

-The name of this organization shall be Synixe Gaming Community, in shorthand and hereby refered to as Synixe.
+The name of this organization shall be "Synixe Gaming Community", in shorthand and hereby refered to as "Synixe".

 <hr/>